Meningococcal disease

 Meningococcal disease in Australia

 Meningococcal disease can occur sporadically or in epidemics.
 In Australia, most cases occur during winter and early spring.
-Other countries with temperate climates also have this seasonal trend.95
+Other countries with temperate climates also have this seasonal trend.101

-The meningococcal serogroups that cause meningococcal disease have been changing.
-A meningococcal C vaccine was introduced on the National Immunisation Program in 2003 and has resulted in a large reduction in meningococcal C disease incidence.95,96
+The meningococcal serogroups that cause meningococcal disease have changed over time.
+A meningococcal C vaccine was introduced on the National Immunisation Program in 2003 and has resulted in a large reduction in meningococcal C disease incidence.101,102 In 2022, there were no notifications of meningococcal C disease in Australia.103

 Risk by age group, and by Aboriginal and Torres Strait Islander status